gurditsingh/hydeout/_posts/test.md

 - when multiple users want to share a Spark Session.
 - when user wants to run low-latency queries.
 - when user wants to share the rdd or dataframes.
 - when user need a quick setup to access your Spark cluster.
 - when you want to Integrate Spark into an app on your mobile device.
 - when need a remote workflow tool for submits spark jobs.

+### Lets understand by code to share context and dataframes.

+ - User need to create a session fi

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU4NTE1Mzg3LDE0MTc3MjUyMzEsLTUzOD
+eyJoaXN0b3J5IjpbLTYxNDA4MDc5LDE0MTc3MjUyMzEsLTUzOD
 MwNzQzNSwtMTYzMzI2MDQyMiwtMTc3NzYwMTgwMCwxMTIzOTMx
 NjYwLC03OTU1NDkwNjcsMjEzODk3MzEwNywtMTU0OTQ1MTk3MS
 wxMjU0ODA3OTA3LDE2MzUxMDg4OTAsMTk5OTQ0MTU0NywxNDI1